TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceMain.rst

 ------

 :aspect:`Datatype`
-    positive integer
+    positive integer or string

 :aspect:`Description`
+   By default the owner of a newly created page is the user that created or copied the page.

+   By setting the value of this property to :ref:`copyFromParent <pagetcemain-permissions-copyFromParent>` the owner group is copied from the newly created pages parent page.

-    Hard code the default owner of new and copied pages: The default owner is usually the user that creates / copies the page, this setting allows to override this.
+   When this property is set to a positive integer the owner of new pages is hardcoded to the user of that uid.

 :aspect:`Example`
     .. code-block:: typoscript